Local use among youth

-Local use among youthFive percent of 8th graders, 4% of 9th graders, and 8% of 11th graders used marijuana (non-medical) in the past month (2019 Minnesota Student Survey).
+3% percent of 8th graders, 5% of 9th graders, and 16% of 11th graders used marijuana (non-medical) in the past month (Winona County – 2022 Minnesota Student Survey).
 Although many students choose not to use marijuana, one of our concerns is the belief that most students use.
 We are hopeful though that students will share many of their good reasons not to use and change the belief.

 Why youth marijuana use is harmful

 Marijuana (non-medical) is harmful to teen brains that continue to develop until age 25.
-The Center for Disease Control found that students who smoke marijuana may get lower grades and may more likely to drop out of high school than their peers who do not use.
+The Center for Disease Control found that students who smoke marijuana may struggle more in school and are at greater risk of dropping out of high school than their peers who do not use.
 Additionally, marijuana use has been linked to a range of mental health problems in teens such as depression or anxiety.
+Marijuana sometimes confused as a way to cope with mental struggle, when the routine use can worsen the severity of the issue.